Gardening

 Native Plants Are Key

 Opt for native New Zealand plants like kawakawa, harakeke (New Zealand flax), and tōtara.
-These are more adaptable to local conditions, reducing water and maintenance requirements.
+These are more adaptable to local conditions, which reduces water and maintenance requirements.
+This principle is demonstrated by landowners who see improved biodiversity and resilience after actively restoring land to native bush.

 Building Healthy Soil

-Healthy soil is the foundation of a sustainable garden:
+Healthy soil is the foundation of a sustainable garden.
+Build it by:

-Skip the Chemicals: Opt for natural fertilisers like seaweed-based solutions or well-rotted manure.
+• Choosing natural fertilisers such as seaweed-based solutions or well-rotted manure

 Conserving Water

 Water is a precious resource.
-Use clever techniques to minimise wastage:
+Minimise waste by:

 Supporting Local Wildlife

-Create Habitats: Install birdhouses or plant dense shrubs for nesting spaces.
+• Create habitats with birdhouses or dense shrubs

 With the basics covered, you can explore more advanced techniques to enhance your sustainability efforts.